GoogleCloudPlatform/accelerated-platforms/use-cases/inferencing/serving-with-vllm/batch-inference/README.md

     kubectl apply -f prediction.yaml
     ```

+*   Wait for the job to show completion.

+    ```sh
+    kubectl get jobs -n ${MLP_KUBERNETES_NAMESPACE}
+    ```

-You can review predictions result in file named `<MODEL_NAME>-predictions.txt` under /dataset/output folder in the bucket.
+    The job runs for abount an hour.
+Once it is completed, you can review predictions result in file named `<MODEL_NAME>-predictions.txt` under /dataset/output folder in the bucket.
 A sample prediction output file named `predictions.txt` has been in this directory for reference.

 *   Go back to the infernece directory